fosler2/Card-Games/akaCheesedog.md

 ### Section 3 - Special Cards

 > _Note: Special cards still hold the value displayed on their face.
-For example, a 7 cannot be placed on an 8 or higher, because of rule 1a._
+For example, a 7 cannot be placed on a Queen or something, because of rule 1a._
 >
 > - 7: SKIP the next player.
 Multiple 7's skip multiple players.
-It's customary to say "skip" for each 7 you put down.
-> - 8: the NEXT player has to play a card LESS THAN or EQUAL TO 8.
-It's customary to say "less than" or "lower" or something to that effect when you play an 8.
+> - 8: the next player has to play a card LESS THAN or EQUAL TO 8.
 > - 9: REVERSE the direction of play.
 Multiple 9's reverse the direction multiple times.
-It's customary to say "reverse" for each 9 you put down.
+For example, with two 9's, play continues in the direction it was going prior to those two 9's being played.
+This is a "reverse reverse."
 > - 10: CLEAR the pile to discard.
-> - 2: Playable at any time regardless of what's on the pile.
-Think of this card as a lifeline.
+> - 2: The "best" card.
+Playable at any time regardless of what's on the pile.
+Tip: think of this card as a lifeline.
+Notice that when a 2 is played, the pile is effectively "reset" since 2 is the smallest card.

+### Special Cards Quick Reference:

+- 7 SKIP
+- 8 LESS THAN
+- 9 REVERSE
+- 10 CLEAR
+- 2 LIFELINE

-### Section 4 - Post-Early Game
+### Section 4 - Mid-Game and End-Game Stages

+> - RULE 4.
+All previous rules apply to these stages.
 > - RULE 4a.
 Once you have played all of the cards in your hand, pick up your FACE-UP cards.
 These are now your hand, and you need to continue playing (essentially follow step 2 above) until you've gotten rid of all of those cards.
 > - RULE 4b.
-Once you've gotten rid of those cards, and your turn comes around, you have to play one of your FACE-DOWN at random.
-The main rules after step 2 still apply!
+Once you've run out of cards again, so only your FACE-DOWNS remain, you have to play your FACE-DOWN cards blindly, one by one.
+You do not have to show your card.
+These moves are your "FLIPS."
+Sometimes, your turn will happen after someone picks up the pile, and this is called a "FREE FLIP" since your FACE-DOWN card is guaranteed to be playable on an empty pile.
+> - RULE 4c.
+Once you've run out of cards for the third time (meaning there are no more cards in your hand, and no more FACE-UP or FACE-DOWN cards left in front of you), congratulations!
+You've avoided defeat.
+The game continues until there is exactly one loser - everyone but this person will have played all their cards.